 - Business clothing (except uniforms worn only to work)

 - Personal care expenses (gym memberships, haircuts, manicures, etc.)

 Remember, tax-deductible expenses must be “ordinary and necessary” to qualify for a deduction on your business tax return.
 That’s why it’s important to research the rules and check with a certified public accountant (CPA) or other tax professional to be sure.

 Taxes are business as usual, but there are dozens of tax deductions that can help you lower your tax bill.
 To use these deductions, you must prove the associated costs and fees, which means keeping proper, organized records and receipts.

 Not sure how to do it?
-Let Lili’s Tax Optimizer tools help.
+Our Tax Preparation software can help.

 Our Tax Prep software makes tax season simpler by enabling you to instantly categorize business expense and income transactions, automatically set aside a percentage of your income to cover your tax payment, and generate prefilled tax forms, whether Schedule C, Form 1065, or Form 1120-S.

 Open a Lili account today and maximize your business tax deductions!